Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Alternatively, you could hire a boat yourself, which would give you even more freedom to explore the lake and its mysteries.
 There is a boat trip to see the Sassi Grosgalli which is an fascinating cliffs with steep rock walls.
 The famous natural cave, Grotta dei Bulberi nearby is also worth a visit!

 Accommodation in the area is decently affordable.
-There is a good range to pick from, whether you prefer cozy bed and breakfasts or bright and airy hotels.
-There are fewer big resort-style hotels here than in the bigger tourist towns, but you still have a few higher-end options to choose from if luxury is what you are after.
+There is a good range to pick from, whether you prefer cozy bed and breakfasts, apartments, villas, or bright and airy hotels.

 Best places to stay in Lake Como in Lezzeno: